TheMarlboroMan/libdansdl2/README.md

 	- added doxygen support and comments.
 	- removed unused features.
 	- normalised a few functions that got two integers instead of a point class.
+	- removed the sound_queue class.
+Each application should have its own.

 ## TODO: